When it comes to air sampling for the cleanroom, there are many options. Consider each before choosing the right one for your class of cleanroom

 There are a number of downsides to this method as well, though.
 The main ones include:

-Centrifugal Samplers – This method creates centrifugal force through a vortex, causing particles to impact along a strip lining the inner wall of the drum.
+This method creates centrifugal force through a vortex, causing particles to impact along a strip lining the inner wall of the drum.
 As with many other methods, this one is efficient in collecting large particles.
 Anything smaller than 15 microns may not be deposited.
 Using a strip also affects the efficiency in which colony counters can read data, forcing operators to perform manual counts.
-Overall, there are other problems than can affect the accuracy of this method.
+Overall, there are other problems that can affect the accuracy of this method.

 It should be said that centrifugal samplers used to be advantageous because they’re battery operated and small enough to be hand-held.
 Now, however, other samplers have comparable portability.

-In part three, we will conclude our comparison.
-If you have questions about cleanroom validation, certification, or construction, contact Gerbig Engineering Company.
-Our specialists have helped cleanroom operators for 30 years.
+Overall the method you choose will depend on your budget, validation needs, setup, and compliance parameters.
+If you have questions about cleanroom validation, certification, or construction, contact Gerbig Cleanrooms.
+Our specialists have helped cleanroom operators for over 30 years.
 Call 888-628-0056 or email firstname.lastname@example.org.